Looking for a wireless microphone for iPhone? Here is how to make any wireless mic work with an iPhone.

 Why yes there is:).
+I didn’t have a special “wireless mic for iphone.”
+But I did have an Azden WMS wireless lavalier.
 In the video below, I compare the audio with video shot with my iPhone 5S, first using just the built-in mic, then with the audio that came through the wireless mic attached as described above.

 If you have headphones, I recommend using them to get the full effect of how different the two audio samples sound.

 By the way, there are other products that allow you to plug external microphones into iDevices.
 One that is a fantastic all-in-one solution is the Samson Go Mic Mobile Smartphone Wireless Microphone.

 Another one that looks really useful is the Tascam iXZ Instrument/Mic, which you can plug XLR and 1/4-inch microphones – basically, most standard mic cables – into.

 I’m glad my friend asked that question.
 Now I know how to plug a wireless mic into an iPhone, and so do you!